seccubus/seccubus/documentation/21-contributing.md

 Seccubus is licensed under the Apache 2.0 license.
 Please read the license and make sure you are allowed to contribute to the project before you do so.
 Copyright law is confusing, complex and different from country to country.
 We expect that you know best how it applies to you.

 # Contributing to this website
-The website is open source too.
-Clone and check out the [GitHub repo]()
+This website is open source too.
+Clone and check out the [GitHub repo](https://github.com/seccubus/seccubus.github.io).
+Pull requests accepted.